 - 1. is consistent with any notice requiring compliance on the land subject to the development application unless a better environmental outcome can be achieved - 2. is consistent with vegetation management requirements for particular regulated areas unless a better environmental outcome can be achieved - 3. minimises contributions to greenhouse gas emissions - 4. avoids clearing, or where avoidance is not reasonably possible, minimises clearing to: - a. conserve vegetation - b. avoid land degradation - c. avoid the loss of biodiversity - d. maintain ecological processes; and - 5. avoids impacts on vegetation that is a matter of state environmental significance, and where avoidance is not reasonably possible, minimises and mitigates impacts and provides an offset for any acceptable significant residual impacts where appropriate.
-An offset is only appropriate for acceptable significant residual impacts on vegetation that forms a connectivity area for development that is a coordinated project or for necessary environmental clearing (natural channel diversion and contaminants removal).
+An offset is only appropriate for any acceptable significant residual impacts on vegetation that forms a connectivity area for development that is a coordinated project or for necessary environmental clearing (natural channel diversion and contaminants removal).

-Note: Guidance on addressing code requirements is available in the State Development Assessment Provisions Guidance Material: State code 16: Native vegetation clearing, Department of Natural Resources and Mines, 2016.
+Note: Guidance on how to comply with this code is provided in State Development Assessment Provisions Guidance material: State code 16: Native vegetation clearing, Department of Natural Resources and Mines, 2017.